appsmithorg/appsmith-docs/tutorials/building-an-anime-application/ReadMe.md

 And that's it, deploy and show off!

-You can visit the application we built [here](https://app.appsmith.com/applications/615f5becea18372f05104dc1/pages/615f5becea18372f05104dc3).

-I hope you learnt something useful here :)
+You can visit the application we built [here](https://app.appsmith.com/applications/615f5becea18372f05104dc1/pages/615f5becea18372f05104dc3) and I hope you learnt something useful here :)